Skip to main content

 When a data quality rule fails, the system determines where to send the alert using a priority-based approach:

-1. Check for scoped configurations: The system first looks for routing rules that match the asset's database or domain
+1. Check for scoped configurations: The system looks for routing rules that match the failed asset's database, domain, owner, or tag

-• If a match is found, alerts are sent to the configured channels.
+• If one or more matches are found, alerts are sent to all matched configurations.
 For example, if a rule on a table in Database A fails, and Database A is configured to send alerts to #dq-core and #trust channels, the alert is delivered to both channels

 See also